 There are are several ways to do this that include scripts, add-ons and more, but the way shown in here is simplest way I have found yet.
 While you watch this video please make sure and note a few specific things at the end of the video.
-1. No matter how many you students you place in a group, only one will create the assignment in Google Classroom.
-After the one student per group creates the assignment from Classroom, that student will then share it straight from their Google Drive, using the standard share button.
-Everything You Need To Know In Google Classroom (Part 3) - BetterCloud Monitor.
+1. Everything You Need To Know In Google Classroom (Part 3) - BetterCloud Monitor.
 This is part three of a three part guide.View part one.

 View part two.
 Google Classroom has gained a lot of depth in the time since it was first released last year.
 Over the past month I have been releasing a long form guide on how to utilize all of its functionality.
 If you haven’t had a chance, you should go through part one and part two of this three part guide.
 Today’s section of the guide delves into creating questions for your students all the way to making use of Google Classroom’s calendar integrations.
-Everything You Need To Know In Google Classroom (Part 2) - BetterCloud Monitor.
+14. The procedures are all the same for this as in #10 with one exception.
+This allows you to make the student’s answer as private or as public as you want.
+15. Everything You Need To Know In Google Classroom (Part 2) - BetterCloud Monitor.
 This is part 2 of a three part guide.

 View part one and part three.
 Last week I posted part one of this guide, covering logging in to inviting your students.
 Now I present part two, which goes even deeper into Google Classroom and details such tasks as setting comment rules all the way to posting and grading assignments.
 Everything You Need To Know In Google Classroom (Part 1) - BetterCloud Monitor.